 I have worked with many commercial 2D and 3D computer graphics programs over the years in a Windows operating system environment.
 The commercial 2D programs include Adobe Photoshop, AutoCAD, CorelDraw, Corel Photo-Paint, Dreamweaver, PaintDotNet and Universe Image Creator.
 The commercial 3D programs include ArchiCAD, ArtCAM, Chief Architect, Ray Dream Designer, Revit Architecture, Rhino, SoftPlan, SketchUp, SolidWorks, and TrueSpace.
 The commercial rendering programs I have worked with include Flamingo, Piranesi, and Penguin.

 I now work in a Linux Ubuntu operating system environment.
 I have replaced the above mentioned commercial programs with a variety of Open Source programs.
 For 3D CGI, I now use Blender.
-For vector-based illustration, I now use Inkscape and Sk1.
+For vector-based illustration, I now use Inkscape.
 For pixel-based illustration, I now use GIMP and Pinta.

 In 1991, I married a wonderful woman I met in Minnesota.
 We have had an interesting and intense relationship that has grown to include substantial collaboration in the creation of my speculative spaceship design work and supporting science fiction writing.